 Endomorphs are on the other side of the spectrum.
 They gain weight incredibly quickly (which includes both fat and muscle).
 These individuals make great powerlifters and football linemen but struggle to stay lean.

 Mesomorphs are the happy medium.
-These people are athletic and strong.
-They make the ideal bodybuilder because they can gain and lose weight with relative ease.
+These people are athletic.
+They make the ideal bodybuilder because they can quickly gain and lose weight.

 Understanding Your Dietary Needs

-Based on your body type, you need to adjust how you eat to achieve your bodybuilding dream.
-If you have trouble gaining weight, you’re going to need to eat A LOT.
-If you’re an endomorph and want to stay lean, you’re going to have to work hard not to gain fat along with muscle mass.
-Finding the right amount of calories and protein to eat will determine your bodybuilding journey.
+You need to adjust how you eat to achieve your bodybuilding dream based on your body type.
+For example, you must eat A LOT if you have trouble gaining weight.
+On the other hand, if you’re an endomorph and want to stay lean, you must work harder not to gain fat.
+Therefore, finding the right calories and protein will determine your bodybuilding journey.

 Find your daily calorie needs based on your BMR or basal metabolic rate.
-If you can find a BMR calculator that takes your body fat percentage into account, it will be the most accurate.
+It will be the most accurate if you can find a BMR calculator that accounts for your body fat percentage.

 2. Define your bodybuilding goals right after you identify your needs.

-To be successful in any life area, you need to define a list of goals to reach.
-Without goals, you may progress, but without any purpose or direction.
+To succeed in any life area, you must define a list of goals to reach.
+Without goals, you may progress but with no purpose or direction.
 Use SMART goals to guarantee success.
-SMART goals use information that is specific, measurable, attainable, relevant, and time-specific.
+SMART goals use specific, measurable, attainable, relevant, and time-specific information.

 However, remember to take your body type into account when bodybuilding.
-For example, if you’re a 5’7″ ectomorph, you’re never going to look like The Rock.
+For example, if you’re a 5’7″ ectomorph, you’ll never look like The Rock.
 But that’s not to say you can’t achieve an impressive physique.

-Once you sharpen your ultimate goal, break it down into milestone goals.
-These should be a few months apart so that you can celebrate small victories as you progress.
-This will also keep you motivated and moving forward.
+Once you sharpen your goal, break it down into milestone goals.
+These should be a few months apart to celebrate minor victories as you progress.
+This will also keep you motivated.
 Also, convert them to SMART goals as well.

-3. Invest in a trainer or coach when you are new to bodybuilding to save time and money.
+3. Invest in a trainer or coach when new to bodybuilding to save time and money.

 Becoming a bodybuilder doesn’t happen by accident.
-You have to know what you’re doing in the gym.
+Know what you’re doing in the gym.
 You can’t expect to walk into a weight room without little or no experience and start throwing around weights like the best of them.